The homology of $\mathrm{tmf}$: Introduction

-Let $\tmf$ be the spectrum of (connective) \emph{topological modular forms.} The spectrum $\tmf$ is constructed from a derived version of the moduli stack $\mell$ of elliptic curves, and its homotopy groups approximate both the stable homotopy groups of spheres and the ring of integral modular forms.
+Let $\tmf$ be the $E_\infty$-ring spectrum of connective \emph{topological modular forms} of Goerss, Hopkins, Mahowald, Miller, and Lurie.
+See \cite{goersssurvey} for a survey and \cite{rezk512, TMF} for detailed treatments.
+The spectrum $\tmf$ is constructed from a derived version of the moduli stack $\mell$ of elliptic curves, and its homotopy groups approximate both the stable homotopy groups of spheres and the ring of integral modular forms.

-The goal of this paper is to compute the mod 2 cohomology of $\tmf$.
-Namely, we show that there is an isomorphism (due to Hopkins and Mahowald in \cite{HM})
+The primary goal of this paper is to compute the mod 2 cohomology of $\tmf$, as a module over the Steenrod algebra.
+Namely, we give a proof of the following result: